grantholle/words/_posts/2018-01-02-learning-chinese.md

 ### Sounds

 There's actually a pretty limited number of sounds in Chinese.
 Taking a look at a [pinyin chart](https://www.yoyochinese.com/chinese-learning-tools/Mandarin-Chinese-pronunciation-lesson/pinyin-chart-table).
-Each one of those words are all the words/syllables in Chinese.
+Those words are all the words/syllables that exist in the entire Chinese language.
 Different words are made by combining those syllables.
 Simple, right?!

 ### Word formation